 Website newsletters have been a piece of Internet marketing for generations.
 Webmasters can use e-mail newsletters as a method of communication between their most interested users.
 It’s a communication channel to share updates and related news to those who are interested.

 But where has modern email marketing advanced into now in Q4 2012?
-In this article I’d like to look over some unique trends in current email newsletters and see what the future may hold.
+In this article I’d like to look over some unique trends in current email marketing newsletters and see what the future may hold.
 There is no single tell-tale sign, but designers are always looking to be ahead of the curve.
 Predictive marketing is what keeps the strongest companies moving forward compared with other stagnant domains.

 Changing with the Times